banner border

 Koinly is an Aave tax calculator & reporting tool

-If you’ve been wondering is Koinly a Aave tax calculator tool, the answer is, yes!
+If you’ve been wondering is Koinly an Aave tax calculator tool, the answer is, yes!
 Not only can Koinly import Aave transaction history, but Koinly can also calculate your Aave taxes in a format that makes sense for your country’s tax office.
-As a Aave tax calculator, Koinly is able to do a bunch of impressive tasks that save you time and can even save you from paying too much taxes.

-• Koinly will import all your Aave trades including purchases, sales, swaps, income and more!
+• Koinly will import all your Aave trades including purchases, sales, swaps, income, and more!

 • Koinly will then convert your Aave transactions into your country’s currency, at fair market value.
 This in itself is a massive time saver.

-• Finally, Koinly works out which of your Aave trades are taxable, and which are not - calculating your Aave gains/losses, crypto income and more.
+• Finally, Koinly works out which of your Aave trades are taxable, and which are not - calculating your Aave gains/losses, crypto income, and more.
 All of this is really important for being able to submit an accurate Aave tax return to your tax office.